Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Conclusion

 \section{Conclusion}

-We have proposed an adaptive Bayesian changepoint model with the ability to detect multiple change points within a time series.
-The model separates the data at each time-step into a trend component, an outlier component and a noise component.
+We have proposed an adaptive Bayesian changepoint model with the ability to detect multiple changepoints within a time series.
+The model separates the series at each time-step into a trend component, an outlier component and a noise component.
 For trend estimation with breaks, a horseshoe-like shrinkage is placed on the $Dth$ difference of the trend component through a threshold stochastic volatility model with $Z$-distributed innovations.
 This shrinkage ensures most increments are relatively small or even nearly zero while allowing some isolated changes to be significantly large.
-The threshold variable is used to classify large changes as change points.
+The threshold variable is used to classify large changes as changepoints.
 For the outlier component, a horseshoe-plus prior is utilized to model extreme values in the data.
 For the noise component, a stochastic volatility model is specified to adapt both change and outlier detection to regions of both high and low volatility, whether stochastic or not.
-Together, all three components allow great flexible adaptive trend modeling, change detection, and outlier scoring.
+Together, all three components allow great flexible adaptive trend modeling, changepoint detection, and outlier scoring.

-Through simulation experiments and illustrative applications we have highlighted the unique strengths of ABCO and shown settings were it outperform competing methods, i.e. changepoint series with significant outliers and/or non-constant variance.
-With a Bayesian framework, ABCO provides a reliable means for assessing changepoints and scoring anomalies, and it can also be further extended, as we demonstrated in interrupted time series analysis and dynamic regression specifications.
-Further directions include analysis of multivariate series and incorporating covariates into change and outlier detection equations.
+Through simulation experiments and illustrative applications we have highlighted the unique strengths of ABCO and shown settings where it outperforms competing methods, i.e.\ changepoint series with significant outliers and/or non-constant variance.
+With a Bayesian framework, ABCO provides a reliable means for simultaneously estimating changepoints and scoring anomalies, and it can be further extended, as we demonstrated dynamic regression specifications.
+Additionally, the hierarchical model allows for changing specifications of different processes such as the prior without having to rederive all sampling steps.
+Specifically, as research on Bayesian shrinkage priors continues, one may be interested in considering alternatives to our choices.